-Responsibilities of the Directors for the Half-year Financial Report
+Responsibilities of the Directors for the Interim Financial Report

-The Directors of ATLAS Infrastructure Australian Feeder Fund (the Responsible Entity) are responsible for:
+The Directors of the Responsible Entity are responsible for:

-- the preparation of the Half-year Financial Report that gives a true and fair view in accordance with Australian Accounting Standards and the Corporations Act 2001; and - for such internal control as the Directors determine is necessary to enable the preparation of the Halfyear Financial Report that gives a true and fair view and is free from material misstatement, whether due to fraud or error.
+- the preparation of the Interim Financial Report that gives a true and fair view in accordance with Australian Accounting Standards and the Corporations Act 2001 - such internal control as the Directors determine is necessary to enable the preparation of the Interim Financial Report that gives a true and fair view and is free from material misstatement, whether due to fraud or error.

-Auditor's responsibility for the review of the Half-year Financial Report
+Auditor's Responsibilities for the Review of the Interim Financial Report

-Our responsibility is to express a conclusion on the Half-year Financial Report based on our review.
-ASRE 2410 requires us to conclude whether we have become aware of any matter that makes us believe that the Half-year Financial Report does not comply with the Corporations Act 2001 including giving a true and fair view of the Fund's financial position as at 31 December 2021 and its performance for the Half-year ended on that date, and complying with Australian Accounting Standard AASB 134 Interim Financial Reporting and the Corporations Regulations 2001.
+Our responsibility is to express a conclusion on the Interim Financial Report based on our review.
+ASRE 2410 requires us to conclude whether we have become aware of any matter that makes us believe that the Interim Financial Report does not comply with the Corporations Act 2001 including giving a true and fair view of the Fund's financial position as at 31 December 2022 and its performance for the Half-year ended on that date, and complying with Australian Accounting Standard AASB 134 Interim Financial Reporting and the Corporations Regulations 2001.

-A review of a Half-year Financial Report consists of making enquiries, primarily of persons responsible for financial and accounting matters, and applying analytical and other review procedures.
+A review of an Half-year Financial Report consists of making enquiries, primarily of persons responsible for financial and accounting matters, and applying analytical and other review procedures.
 A review is substantially less in scope than an audit conducted in accordance with Australian Auditing Standards and consequently does not enable us to obtain assurance that we would become aware of all significant matters that might be identified in an audit.
 Accordingly, we do not express an audit opinion.